/images/resources/code-examples/code-examples-kotlin-haapi.jpg

 Overview

-The code sample provides a basic Android implementation to demonstrate how to integrate a HAAPI-driven authentication flow in an app.
+The code example provides a basic Android implementation to demonstrate how to integrate a HAAPI-driven authentication flow in an app.
 It uses the HAAPI UI SDK, a high-level SDK that handles the whole flow, requiring just minimal configuration and customization.
 The app initially presents a view to start the authentication process:

-Android Initial View
+Initial View

 The authentication workflow is then managed as a series of fast API requests that return JSON responses.
 The SDK processes each API response to perform various actions including rendering of forms: